Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Introduction

-In relatively recent works, usage of the cubic function is modified in some works, and effective potential, together with the constants of motion, is started to be used to study the motion \cite{Hauser, Symon, McCauley, LandauLifshitz, MarionThornton, Taylor}.
-Both methods are equivalent, but considering the motion by using effective potential can be found more convenient since imagining inclination angle $\theta$ is easier.
+In some of the relatively recent works, the usage of the cubic function is modified, and effective potential together with the constants of motion is started to be used to study the motion \cite{Hauser, McCauley, MarionThornton, Symon, LandauLifshitz, Taylor}.
+Both methods are equivalent, but considering the motion by using effective potential can be found more convenient since imagining inclination angle $\theta$ is easier, and the minimum of effective potential corresponds to the maximum value of nutation angular velocity \cite{Tanriverdi_ueff}.
 In some works, both effective potential and the cubic function are used \cite{Arnold, Corinaldesi, MatznerShepley, Arya, Goldstein, Greiner, FowlesCassiday}.
-By considering the advantage in imagination, we will use effective potential and constants of motion to study the motion.
+By considering the mentioned advantages, we will use effective potential and constants of motion to study the motion.

 There are also other approaches to the symmetric top problem.
 One of these studies is Audin's work, and his approach can be considered as a modern version of geometric study or mathematical physics \cite{Audin}.
+Leimanis, Chernousko \& Akulenko \& Leshchenko and some other authors studied the problem by using angular velocities along the axes of the body coordinate system \cite{Leimanis, ChernouskoAkulenkoLeshchenko, ge2008, amer2019}.
 Some other authors considered the problem dynamically \cite{BargerOlson} or did not study different types of motion \cite{Greenwood, Gregory}.
 Sussman and Wisdom studied the problem dynamically and numerically \cite{Sussman}.

 After 1960, there are various papers on the motion of a gyroscope or symmetric top, some of them can be found in references, and one can learn different aspects of the motion of a symmetric top from these works \cite{Grubin1962, Prescott1963, Larmore1964, Snider1965, Case1977, Anderson1973, Whitehead1983, Panayotounakos1990, Case1992, Lewis1992, Pina1993, Soodak1994, Schonhammer1998, Springborn2000, Borisov2001, Butikov2006, Moreno2008, Provatidis2012, Kurt2012, Cross2013, Bhattacharjee2013, Zhuravlev2014, Levyraz2015, Moralesea2016, Pina2017, Tanriverdi2019, MarsdenRatiuScheurle}.
-Some of these studies employ modern geometric treatments or mathematical physics and some of them employ different physical approaches to the problem.
+Some of these studies employ modern geometric treatments or mathematical physics, and some of them employ different physical approaches to the problem.
 However, none of these works uses conserved angular momenta and energy or any other quantity related to energy to determine the motion type when the magnitudes of conserved angular momenta are different.